pgrandje/pohelper/PageObjectHelper/Notes/README.txt

 to the com.pagerunner.pageobjects package under this module and then write your own tests in the corresponding 'tests' package to run the generated page object.

+If the PageObjectHelper runs successfully you should see the following at the bottom of the IDE's console and no exception messages.

+    [main] INFO  com.pagehelper.outputbucket.AbstractOutputBucket  - Closing output file.
+    [main] INFO  com.pagehelper.Generator  - SUCCESSFUL COMPLETION.

 To run from the command-line you will need to
 - Build the project
 - Create and build a build-artifact to create a jar file.